FooStudio/flutter_statusbar_manager/README.md

 # flutter_statusbar_manager

 Flutter Statusbar Manager, lets you control the status bar color, style (theme), visibility, and translucent properties across iOS and Android.
-With some added bonus ofr Android to control the Navigation Bar.
+With some added bonus for Android to control the Navigation Bar.

 This plugin is based on React Native's [StatusBar](https://facebook.github.io/react-native/docs/statusbar) component.